simon-brooke/mw-parser/README.md

 Main entry point is (parse-rule _string_), where string takes a form detailed in __[grammar](#grammar)__, below.
-If the rule is interpretted correctly the result will be a Clojure anonymous function; if the rule is not interpretted, currently nil is returned and there's no helpful error message.
+If the rule is interpretted correctly the result will be the source code of a Clojure anonymous function; if the rule cannot be interpretted, an error 'I did not understand...' will be shown.

+The function (compile-rule _string_) is like parse-rule, except that it returns a compiled Clojure anonymous function.

 ### Generated function and evaluation environment